MLK Gateway and Heritage MarkersLisa Norwood2022-01-14T11:11:31-08:00

 Dr. Martin Luther King, Jr. Gateway and Heritage Markers

-On Monday, August 27, 2012, the celebration of the Dr. Martin Luther King, Jr. Boulevard Gateway and Heritage Markers marked the fulfillment of a longstanding community goal as well as Prosper Portland’s goals to promote neighborhood livability and economic vitality, create a unique urban space, enhance the cultural assets of Portland’s distinctive neighborhoods, and celebrate the diverse cultural character of the North/ Northeast neighborhoods.
+On Monday, August 27, 2012, the celebration of the Dr. Martin Luther King, Jr. Boulevard Gateway and Heritage Markers marked the fulfillment of a longstanding community goal as well as Prosper Portland’s goals to promote neighborhood livability and economic vitality and create a culturally affirming space that enhances the unique character of the North/ Northeast neighborhoods.

 During the planning of the space, Prosper Portland held public meetings to hear the stories of the people, places and events that shaped the North/Northeast neighborhoods.
 The themes that emerged from those stories were Community; Civil Rights; Immigration & Migration; and Commerce & Culture; and those themes are reflected in the markers throughout the plaza.